-(1) According to the recommendation of the external advisory team and with the written parental consent, the school provides the student with enhanced support or special support, studies at home for health reasons, non-stationary studies with regard to the student who is under the obligation to attend school, reduced and replaces the learning outcomes provided for in the national curriculum in one or more subjects, recommends the application of studies for students with mild learning difficulties, students with moderate learning difficulties and students with severe and profound learning difficulties, or releases the student from having to study a mandatory subject.

-(2) The recommendation of the external advisory team is entered in the education information system in the sub-register of basic and upper secondary school students, higher education students and doctor-residents after the parental consent for the implementation of the recommendation has been granted.
-The consent is submitted in a form that is reproducible in writing.

-(3) Where it is not possible to organise studies in accordance with the recommendation of the external advisory team in the territory of the local authority of the place of residence, the rural municipality or city of the place of residence of the student is required to, in cooperation with other schools and their owners, provide the student with educational opportunities and arrange transport or compensate for the student's travel expenses.
-The organisation of transport and travel expenses is compensated for in accordance with the procedure established by the rural municipality or city government, unless the travel expenses are compensated from the state budget in accordance with the procedure established on the basis of subsection 35 (2) or 36 (2) of the Public Transport Act.
+- (1) According to the recommendation of the external advisory team and with the written parental consent, the school provides the student with enhanced support or special support, studies at home for health reasons, non-stationary studies with regard to the student who is under the obligation to attend school, reduced and replaces the learning outcomes provided for in the national curriculum in one or more subjects, recommends the application of studies for students with mild learning difficulties, students with moderate learning difficulties and students with severe and profound learning difficulties, or releases the student from having to study a mandatory subject. - (2) The recommendation of the external advisory team is entered in the education information system in the sub-register of basic and upper secondary school students, higher education students and doctor-residents after the parental consent for the implementation of the recommendation has been granted.
+The consent is submitted in a form that is reproducible in writing. - (3) Where it is not possible to organise studies in accordance with the recommendation of the external advisory team in the territory of the local authority of the place of residence, the rural municipality or city of the place of residence of the student is required to, in cooperation with other schools and their owners, provide the student with educational opportunities and arrange transport or compensate for the student's travel expenses.
+The organisation of transport and travel expenses is compensated for in accordance with the procedure established by the rural municipality or city government, unless the travel expenses are compensated from the state budget in accordance with the procedure established on the basis of subsection 2 of § 35 or subsection 2 of § 36 of the Public Transport Act.

 § 49.
-Application of enhanced support and special support to student with special educational needs a constant support specialist service and an individual currential in one, more of an a constant support specialist service and part-time studies individually or in a group;
+Application of enhanced support and special support to student with special educational needs

-(1) Enhanced support is applied to a student who, due to their permanent learning difficulty or psychical or behavioural disorder or another health condition or disability needs at least one of the following services: 1) a constant support specialist service and an individual curriculum in one, more or all subjects;

-- a constant support specialist service and individual support during studies in the class; - 4) studies in a special class.

-(2) Special support is applied to a student who, due to their severe and permanent mental disorder, intellectual or mental disability or multiple disabilities needs:

-1) disability-specific organisation of studies, study environment, study methodology, study aids and a constant support specialist service combined with social or health services or both in order to be able to participate in studies;

-2) part-time studies individually or in a group or constant individual support in a class or studies in a special class.
+- (1) Enhanced support is applied to a student who, due to their permanent learning difficulty or psychical or behavioural disorder or another health condition or disability needs at least one of the following services: - 1) a constant support specialist service and an individual curriculum in one, more or all subjects; - 2) a constant support specialist service and part-time studies individually or in a group; - 3) a constant support specialist service and individual support during studies in the class; - 4) studies in a special class. - (2) Special support is applied to a student who, due to their severe and permanent mental disorder, intellectual or mental disability or multiple disabilities needs: - 1) disability-specific organisation of studies, study environment, study methodology, study aids and a constant support specialist service; - [RT I, 04.11.2022, 5 entry into force 14.11.2022] - 2) part-time studies individually or in a group or constant individual support in a class or studies in a special class. - (21) Constant support specialist service specified in subsection 1 of this section is, where necessary, combined with social or health services or both.

 (3) To apply enhanced support and special support, the head of school and the coordinator of a studies of the student with special education needs have the right to process data entered in the education information system by another school or child care institution and an external advisory team regarding the recommendation of the team as well as the enhanced support and special support applied to the supported student, but only within the scope and to the extent that is necessary for the application of enhanced support and special support.
-[RT I, 22.01.2018, 1 - entry into force 01.02.2018]